jorgefz/Lince/README.md

 * Collision system for rectangles.
 * Built-in level and scene editor

+## Why Lince

+"Lince" means "lynx" in Spanish.
+I chose this name to raise awareness of the Iberian Lynx, which is an endangered species in Spain, my home country.

+More details soon...

 ## Documentation

 You need to have Doxygen installed from https://www.doxygen.nl/ or via the command line on Linux: